Personal Injury Cases in Small Claims Court: How to Calculate Your Damages

 Let's look at each of these categories in a little more detail.

-Medical or Hospital Bills
+Personal Injury Medical Bills

-The amount of your medical and hospital bills, including transportation to and from the doctor, is routinely recoverable as long as you have established that the person you are suing is at-fault.
-However, if you are covered by health insurance and the insurance company has already paid your medical costs, you will find that your policy says that any money you recover for these costs must be turned over to the company.
+However, if you are covered by health insurance and the insurance company has already paid your medical costs, you will find that your policy says that the insurer has a claim on any amount you receive.
 Often, insurance companies don't make much effort to keep track of, or recover, small claims court judgments, as the amounts of money involved don't make it worthwhile.
-Knowing this, many judges are reluctant to grant judgments for medical bills unless the individual can show he or she personally paid out of pocket for the treatment.
+Knowing this, many judges are reluctant to grant judgments for medical bills unless the individual can show they personally paid out of pocket for the treatment.
 But if you had uninsured expenses or deductible payments, by all means include them.

-Pain and Suffering
+Pain and Suffering In Personal Injury Cases

 Example 1: Mary Tendertummy is drinking a bottle of pop when a mouse foot floats to the surface.
 She is immediately nauseated, loses her lunch, and goes to the doctor for medication.
 As a result, she incurs a medical bill of $150 and loses an afternoon's pay of an additional $150.
 She sues the soda pop company for $900, claiming that the extra amount is to compensate her for pain and suffering.
 This may well be considered to be reasonable depending on the judge.